balram7878/Web-Development-Learning/React/readme.md

 This file stores the exact version information of every dependency installed — ensuring consistency when the project is shared.

 # Semantic Versioning (SemVer)
+- Dependency section also list the version of each dependency using a technique called SemVer.
 - Version numbers follow this pattern: major.minor.patch
 - 1.2.3 → major = 1, minor = 2, patch = 3